benmccann/xero-java-client/README.md

 * This library and all dependencies are available in the Maven Central Repository
 * Compatible with Java 8 (libraries using JiBX are not due to BCEL dependency)
-* Work with standard Java classes like List&lt;Invoice&gt; and Date instead of ArrayOfInvoice and JAXBElement&lt;GregorianCalendar&gt;
+* Work with standard Java classes like List&lt;Invoice&gt; and Date (other libraries using JAXB give you things like ArrayOfInvoice and JAXBElement&lt;GregorianCalendar&gt;)
 * Easily extensible - protected, non-final client

 ## Not yet supported